edgware/edgware/README.md

 Edgware Fabric is a creation of [IBM Emerging Technology](http://ibm.com/blogs/et).

-For more open-source projects from IBM, head over [here](http://ibm.github.io).
+For more open-source projects from IBM, take a look [here](http://ibm.github.io).

 ## Copyright and License

-Copyright 2006, 2014 IBM Corp. under [the Eclipse Public License v1.0](LICENSE).
+Copyright 2006, 2014 IBM Corp. under the [Eclipse Public License v1.0](LICENSE).